thorbus/LM_Notification_Assignment/README.md

-# LM-Notification
+# Pub-SUb

-LM-Notification is a console-based CLI notification service that simulates a publisher-consumer model in a console environment.
+It is a console-based CLI notification service that simulates a publisher-consumer model in a console environment.
 The application allows users to create and manage topics, publish messages, and notify subscribers, demonstrating the fundamentals of messaging systems and object-oriented programming.